The management of projects and processes is one of the key parts companies face in achieving success in their activities.

 Although the two concepts are commonly confused and are directly interconnected, they have some differences.
 Projects and processes (also called operations) differ mainly in the fact that projects are temporary and unique, while processes are continuous and repetitive.

 The concept of process management involves a sequence of routine activities that together make up the way a company works.
-They are repetitive and standardized actions that always end in the same result, with the objective of producing a product or service for a specific client or market, which will be reproduced systematically.
+They are repetitive and standardized actions that always end in the same result, to produce a product or service for a specific client or market, which will be reproduced systematically.

 A project, according to the PMI – Project Management Institute, an international non-profit institution that associates project management professionals – is a temporary effort undertaken to create a unique product, service or result.

-That is, a project is built with the intention of improving a process or creating unique results, unlike processes.
+That is, a project is built to improve a process or create unique results, unlike processes.

 Now that you know the difference between project and process management, let’s take a look at some of the types of processes that exist in organizations.
 They are as follows:

-They are the most important processes, because they come into direct contact with the customer.
+They are the most important processes because they come into direct contact with the customer.
 They are the most valuable in an organization because they aim to deliver value to customers.
-They are also the bridge between company and market.
+They are also the bridge between the company and the market.
 Therefore, they must be executed in the best possible way.